Many business owners, leaders and entrepreneurs I work with and speak to are suffering from fear of missing out or FOMO.

 Pick your opportunities carefully and stay true to yourself and your vision.

-How to get over fear of missing out
+How to overcome the fear of missing out

 But, sometimes fear can turn that feeling inside out.